MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Method

 \paragraph{Surface coverage gain module.} The process to build supervision values for training the surface coverage gain prediction is as follows.
 Using the data collected at time steps $i\leq t$, we apply the surface coverage gain module to predict the surface coverage gain of camera poses $c'_{t,1}, ..., c'_{t,n-1}$.
 Then, for each $c'_{t,i}$, we compute a supervision value for the coverage gain by counting the number of new visible surface points appearing in the depth map $d'_{t, i}$.
 We consider a surface point to be new if its distance to the previous reconstructed point cloud $S_t$ is at least $\epsilon$, where $\epsilon$ is a hyperparameter used for coverage evaluation.

 We finally update the surface point cloud $S_t$ stored in the Memory.
-We also store the poses $c'_{t,i}$ and a feature encoding which surface points in the cloud $S_t$ are visible from each pose $c'_{t,i}$, in order to recompute supervision values for surface coverage gain when sampling from the Memory.
+We also store the poses $c'_{t,i}$ and the depth maps $d'_{t,i}$, in order to recompute supervision values for surface coverage gain when sampling from the Memory.